 Distributions may be reinvested into additional units of the trust by participating in the trust's reinvestment option.
 In order to participate in the reinvestment option, investors should purchase units with a "Reinvestment" CUSIP number set forth in the "Essential Information."
 You may also make or change your reinvestment election by contacting your financial professional or the trustee at least 10 days before the next applicable record date.
 This reinvestment option may be subject to availability or limitation by the broker-dealer or selling firm.
 In certain circumstances, broker-dealers may suspend or terminate the offering of a reinvestment option at any time.
 Once you have elected to participate in the reinvestment option, each distribution of income or principal on the participant's units will be automatically applied by the trustee to purchase additional units of the trust.
 The sponsor reserves the right to modify or terminate the reinvestment plan at any time without prior notice.
-Distributions on units may be reinvestment are not subject to a sales charge as described in "Public Offering."
+Distributions on units may be reinvested by participating in the trust's reinvestment plan.
+Units acquired by reinvestment are not subject to a sales charge as described in "Public Offering."